filakhtov/gentoo-use-docs/sys-apps/kmod.md

 This flag can be safely disabled unless kernel modules are compressed in `LZMA` or `LZMA2` format.

+### pkcs7
+Pass the `--with-openssl` option to the configure script.
+Use the OpenSSL library to display module signature information, such as key fingerprint, hashing algorithm and so forth.
+If the flag is disabled, hashing algorithm always will be "unknown".

+This flag can be safely disabled, unless there is a need to deal with signed kernel modules.

 ### python
 Run the configure script with the `--enable-python` option passed and execute `make` afterwards for every enabled python target.
 Provide a `kmod` Python module.

 It is safe to disable this flag unless there is a need to run Python scripts that use a `kmod` module.

-### ssl
-Pass the `--with-openssl` option to the configure script.
-Use the OpenSSL library to display module signature information, such as key fingerprint, hashing algorithm and so forth.
-If the flag is disabled, hashing algorithm always will be "unknown".

-This flag can be safely disabled, unless there is a need to deal with signed kernel modules.

 ### static-libs
 Pass the `--enable-static` option to the configure script.
 Build and install statically linked version of a `libkmod` library.